 Your best defense against Acanthamoeba keratitis infection is to maintain proper contact lens hygiene.

-A red, (frequently) painful eye infection—especially if the discomfort does not improve with treatment.
+A red, frequently painful eye infection that doesn't improve with treatment.

 |Infection from Acanthamoeba is rare, but when it does occur, it can threaten vision.

-- Foreign body sensation, tearing, light sensitivity, and blurred vision.
+- Feeling of something in the eye, tearing, light sensitivity and blurred vision.

-- Red, irritated eyes lasting for an unusually long period of time after removal of contact lenses.
+- Red, irritated eyes that last for an unusually long time after removing your contact lenses.

-- Use of tap water in cleaning and disinfecting contact lenses—including the lens case.
+- Using tap water to clean and disinfect contact lenses—including the lens case.

-- Swimming with contact lenses in the eyes, especially in fresh water lakes and rivers.
-Acanthamoeba keratitis has also been isolated from virtually all water sources—from pools to hot tubs to showers.
+- Swimming with contact lenses in the eyes, especially in freshwater lakes and rivers.
+However, Acanthamoeba keratitis has been found in almost all water sources—from pools to hot tubs to showers.

-- Failure to follow lens care instructions (see Lens Care Guide below)/poor compliance.
+- Failure to follow lens care instructions (see Lens Care Guide below).